 6.2 Healthier Choices

-- Use fresh herbs and spices for flavor instead of high-calorie dressings.
+- Season with herbs and spices instead of heavy dressings.

 7. Storing and Reheating Canned Chicken Salad